JTRamirez/BRMS-Walkthrough/modules/part-six-putting-it-all-together.md

 <!-- @multipleChoice -->

-Select all of the following that constitute _benefits_ to implementing a rules engine.
+Which of the following _isn't a benefit_ to implementing a rules engine?

-- [X] XCentralizing business rules makes such logic easier to administrate and modify.
+- [ ] The syntax of business rules is easier to understand and work with, compared to application code.
-- [ ] XThe syntax of business rules is easier to understand and work with, compared to application code.
+- [X] Rules engines greatly simplify the technology environment they are integrated within.
-- [ ] XUpdating business rules is significantly easier, faster, and more cost-effective than updating application code.
+- [ ] Updating business rules is significantly easier, faster, and more cost-effective than updating application code.
-- [ ] XRules engines can speed up logic processing, especially for applications with many rules.
+- [ ] Rules engines can speed up logic processing, especially for applications with many rules.

 <!-- @end -->

 <!-- @multipleChoice -->

-Select all of the following that constitute _pitfalls_ to implementing a rules engine.
+Which of the following _isn't a pitfall_ to implementing a rules engine?

-- [X] Business rules and decision tables are harder for non-programmers to understand.
+- [ ] It can take time for developers to train and acclimate to working with rules engines and the API's they rely on.
-- [ ] XRules engines have direct and indirect costs.
+- [ ] Rules engines have both direct and indirect costs.
-- [ ] XA rules engine introduces some complexity to its environment, and to application development for apps that rely on it.
+- [ ] A rules engine introduces some complexity to its environment, and to application development for apps that rely on it.
-- [ ] Rules engines require significant hardware and network upgrades to support the platform, in order to avoid large slowdowns in application processing.
+- [X] Rules engines require significant hardware and network upgrades to support the platform, in order to avoid large slowdowns in application processing.

 <!-- @end -->